Anchor Text

 When linking internally or externally, it is important to diversify your anchor texts with a range of variations around the main keywords or title of the document being linked.

-For example, linking to the page about optimizing images – “image optimization best practices” and “best practices for image optimization” are reasonable anchor texts.
+For example, linking to the page about optimizing images – “image optimisation best practices” and “best practices for image optimisation” are reasonable anchor texts.

 Pro Tip